jennifermarsman/AIforChildhoodHunger/README.md

 ```

 ## Configure and Run Locally
+This project requires creating an Azure OpenAI resource to run the GPT 3.5 Turbo model in the Azure cloud.
++ You can request access to Azure OpenAI at https://aka.ms/oai/access.
++ After approval, create an Azure OpenAI resource at https://portal.azure.com/#create/Microsoft.CognitiveServicesOpenAI following the instructions at https://learn.microsoft.com/azure/cognitive-services/openai/how-to/create-resource.
++ You will need to create a model deployment of a gpt-35-turbo or gpt-35-turbo-16k model.
+Follow the instructions [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource#deploy-a-model).
+Remember what you choose to name your deployment; you will need it in the next section if you named it something other than "gpt-35-turbo".
+I do recommend naming your deployments the same name as their underlying model for clarity.

+Next, after cloning this repo locally, update the .env file with your settings.
 In a .env file in the AIforChildhoodHunger directory, update the following values where appropriate.
 You will definitely need to replace openai_endpoint, openai_api_key, and db_connection_string.
 If Bing support is added, you will need to update bing_api_key.
 You may need to update other fields as well.

 ```python
 # Constants for calling the Azure OpenAI service